PHILANTHROPY

 University of Pennsylvania High Impact Philanthropy

-Our firm is an advocate of "High Impact Philanthropy."
-We embrace activism and employ private industry experience to help effectuate global change.
-Our mission is based partly on the work on High Impact Philanthropy developed at The University of Pennsylvania Center For High Impact Philanthropy.
+Our firm is a strong proponent of "High Impact Philanthropy," combining activism with private sector expertise to drive global change.
+Our approach is inspired in part by the principles developed at The University of Pennsylvania's Center for High Impact Philanthropy.

-We believe that High Impact Philanthropic work should include the following:
+We believe that effective High Impact Philanthropy should encompass the following:

-High Impact Philanthropy is one of the best and most effective ways to create significant scale change for society and help implement the United Nations Sustainable Development Goals (SDGs).
+High Impact Philanthropy is one of the most powerful and effective methods for creating large-scale societal change and supporting the United Nations Sustainable Development Goals (SDGs).

-Philanthropic giving and activism are needed to tackle a myriad of vast global issues, including but not limited to job creation, clean energy, deforestation, global warming, soil erosion, environmental problems, health care, cancer, family values, small-scale farming, reforestation, education, breast cancer, Alzheimer's, biomedical research, molecular oncology research, agricultural production, health clinics, art, music, culture, fighting genocide, public health vaccination, climate change, road safety, anti-smoking, agrarian development, clean water, anti-poverty, social justice, mental illness, psychiatric research, ocean health, healing brain injuries, prison recidivism, empower women, women's equality, child abuse, and domestic violence against women.
+Philanthropic giving and activism are essential in addressing a wide range of global issues, including job creation, clean energy, deforestation, climate change, soil erosion, healthcare, cancer research, family values, sustainable agriculture, reforestation, education, breast cancer, Alzheimer’s disease, biomedical research, agricultural production, health clinics, arts and culture, combating genocide, public health initiatives, road safety, anti-smoking campaigns, agrarian development, access to clean water, poverty alleviation, social justice, mental health, psychiatric research, ocean health, brain injury recovery, reducing prison recidivism, empowering women, gender equality, child abuse prevention, and domestic violence against women.

 Family Office Philanthropy: Regional and Country Summary (2023)